 The only real positive to come out of Monday’s match against Zimbabwe was De Kock’s fantastic knock which would have made their next opponents, Bangladesh, sit up and take note when they meet on Thursday.

-Register TODAY at playTSOGO.co.za for the best odds.
+Register TODAY at http://playTSOGO.co.za for the best odds.